CManning95/DCEMRI-SubtleBBBSimulations/README.md

 The GUI is accessible from `DCE_Sim_GUI.fig` - it utilises the code from the .mat file of the same name.

-First, paramters need to be set - parameters may be set manually, or by using the preset parameter buttons (NAWM - 3T MRI, scGM - 3T MRI)
+First, parameters need to be set - parameters may be set manually, or by using the preset parameter buttons (NAWM - 3T MRI, scGM - 3T MRI)

 Simulations can assess ranges of tissue-appropriate PS values by pressing the 'Simulate PS' button.